AaashrafHabib/Conversational-Chatbot-using-llms/README.md

        10)  pip install bitsandbytes
        11)  pip install pypdf

-  #now you should download the llm fiel (.bin) from huggingFace using this link https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main
+  #now you should download the llm file (.bin) from huggingFace using this link https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main
   you choose from Files and versions (llama-2-7b-chat.ggmlv3.q4_0.bin) size: 3.79gb then you add the .bin file to  the same folder you're working on
   #you add the spring-boot documentation.pdf from the github repository and you adjust the path in line 19